Cray-HPE/sigstore-poc/docs/local-development.md

 ## Install tasks for pipeline

-Run the following with `kubectl` to install all the tasks that are needed for the pipeline
+Run the following with `kubectl` to install all the tasks that are needed for the pipeline.
+After each command, you should receive output of tasks being created.

 ```shell
 kubectl apply -f ./config/common/